Holographic two-point functions of heavy operators revisited: Introduction

 In this paper we address the problem of calculating the two-point functions in these two regimes ($\Delta \sim N$ and $\Delta \sim N^2$) directly from the supergravity.
 One could rightfully argue that the two-point functions may be calculated just by evaluating the energy of the configuration, but of course, the goal of this is not just simply reproducing the right behavior of the two-point functions.
 We believe that consistent calculation of the two-point functions in the worldline formalism is a necessary prerequisite to tackle the problem of gravity calculation of three-point functions (where the energy argument is not applicable).
-For example, we derive here the previously unknown boundary terms for the giant graviton configurations (whose presence is not a choice, but a necessity because they ensure that the variation of the action over the fields goes to zero on-shell), and we show that only with this boundary terms the action is non-zero on-shell.
+For example, we derive here the boundary terms for the giant graviton configurations (whose presence is not a choice, but a necessity because they ensure that the variation of the action over the fields goes to zero on-shell), and we show that only with these boundary terms the action is non-zero on-shell.
 Then, the presence of these boundary terms allows one to set up a nice variational problem for the three-point function calculation.
 For example, for the extremal correlator one may consider a configuration that consists of three geodesics meeting in the bulk, and then one can minimize the action of this configuration over the joining point to obtain the three-point function \cite{Minahan:2012fh,Klose:2011rm}.
+We carry out this calculation and show that the boundary term action gives the correct coordinate dependence of the extremal three-point function.
+We expect that, in a semiclassical saddle-point description, these boundary terms control the spacetime dependence of non-extremal three-point functions, while the full structure constant requires the dynamics of the brane in the internal directions.